 - Speaks up for children and young people in Wales on important issues

 The Children’s Commissioner works for every child in Wales who is:

 - Up to the age of 21 if they’ve been in care, or 25 if they’ve been in care and are still in education

-What are the Commissioners powers?
+What are the Children’s Commissioner’s powers?

-We’ve put together a document that explains the powers of the Children’s Commissioner for Wales and how these have been used to promote positive change for children and young people since the role was established in 2001.
+Our powers page explains our powers and how we’ve used them to promote positive change for children and young people since we were established in 2001.

 We’ve also made this video: